 Eldritch Abomination: Prolonged FEV exposure can mess you up in an impressive manner.
 The Master began as a human who got dipped in an FEV vat for an unusually long time, and emerged as a formless, tormented mass of flesh that expanded throughout the entire base, merging with its electronics and computer systems, and absorbing any other life form it found into itself, becoming a demented Hive Mind that viewed itself as a perfect being.

-Eye Scream: Eyes can be targeted, as can the groin, and is in fact a better target (blinding, one-hit kills).
+Eye Scream: Eyes can be targeted in the first two games.
 Get your accuracy with any weapon class up to a high enough level, and shots to the eyes can and will solve most of your combat-related problems.
-Eyeballs are also part of the gibs in Fallout 3, and if a critical hit to the head is scored they will fly out at high speed, sometimes hilariously towards the camera in VATS mode.
+Eyeballs are part of the burst of gore that follows a head-shot in Fallout 3, and if a critical hit to the head is scored they will fly out at high speed, sometimes hilariously towards the camera in VATS mode.
 Lampshaded by one character's combat taunts: "There's nothing wrong with you that a critical to the eyes won't cure."

 Fantastic Drug: Jet, Mentats, Psycho, and Buffout, the series stand-bys.